AdmTal/music-thing/readme.md

-  -i, --isolate                  Mute all non animated tracks --show_carve                   Generate a Carving Video --show_platform                Generate a Platform placement Video --help                         Show this message and exit.
+  -i, --isolate                  Mute all non animated tracks --show_carve                   Generate a Carving Video --show_platform                Generate a Platform placement Video -sp, --sustain_pedal           You know, like on a Piano - let the notes
+                                 drag out - make a meal of it --help                         Show this message and exit.
 ```